ngsutils/ngsutils.github.com/modules/bamutils/basecall/index.md

     -bed fname     Only output positions that are present in this BED file (*must* be sorted and reduced with the -nostrand option)

+    -variants      Only output positions that differ from reference